 Using our measured flux values and limits, we are able to place our emission line regions on a BPT diagram \citep{Baldwin1981}, which we show in Figure \ref{fig:BPT}.
 We only consider regions where both the \ha\ and \hb\ lines are significantly detected (see Table \ref{tab:HostProperties}).
 This diagnostic aims to characterise the main photoionization source based on the narrow line flux.
 For this we use the BLR quasar subtracted cube, as this gives the purest measure of the full narrow line flux, whereas in the N\&B subtraction a large portion of the quasar NLR flux has been removed.

-We find that for both quasars, the companion emission regions (Region 1 for \DELS\ and Regions 1 and 3 for \VDES) have $\log(F_{\rm{[O\textsc{iii}]{\lambda5007}}}/F_{\rm{H\beta}})$ between 0.55 and 0.75.
-These could lie within the region of the diagram typically populated by galaxies that are primarily ionised by star-formation \emph{or} AGN, depending on the ratio $F_{\rm{[N\textsc{ii}]{\lambda6584\AA}}}/F_{\rm{H\alpha}}$, for which we only have upper limits due to a lack of \niia\ detected in our sources.
+We find that for both quasars, the companion emission regions (Region 1 for \DELS\ and Regions 1, 3 and 4 for \VDES) have $\log(F_{\rm{[O\textsc{iii}]{\lambda5007}}}/F_{\rm{H\beta}})$ between 0.55 and 0.78. \DELS\ Region 1 lies within the region of the diagram typically populated by galaxies that are primarily ionised by star-formation.
+The \VDES\ companion regions could lie in the star-forming regime \emph{or} in the transition region, and Region 1 could also lie within the AGN regime, depending on the ratio $F_{\rm{[N\textsc{ii}]{\lambda6584\AA}}}/F_{\rm{H\alpha}}$, for which we only have upper limits due to a lack of \niia\ detected in our sources.

-The quasar host galaxies (Region 2) have $\log(F_{\rm{[O\textsc{iii}]{\lambda5007}}}/F_{\rm{H\beta}})=1.01$ and 0.22 for \DELS\ and \VDES, with $\log(F_{\rm{[N\textsc{ii}]{\lambda6584\AA}}}/F_{\rm{H\alpha}})<-0.91$ and $-0.68$.
+The quasar host galaxies (Region 2) have $\log(F_{\rm{[O\textsc{iii}]{\lambda5007}}}/F_{\rm{H\beta}})=0.85$ and 0.48 for \DELS\ and \VDES, with $\log(F_{\rm{[N\textsc{ii}]{\lambda6584\AA}}}/F_{\rm{H\alpha}})<-0.77$ and $-0.48$.
 For \DELS\ we find that the host lies in the upper left of the diagram, which is sparsely populated by low-$z$ objects, although lies within the AGN-dominated regime according to the low-$z$ \citet{Kewley2001} demarcation.
-For \VDES, the quasar host lies within the low-$z$ star-forming regime.
-Theoretical models predict that high-$z$ AGN will reside in the left side of the BPT diagram, in the AGN regime that is sparsely populated at $z=0$ as well in the star-forming regime, mainly due to their lower metallicities \citep{Nakajima2022}.
+For \VDES, the quasar host lies within the low-$z$ transition region or star-forming regime.
+Theoretical models predict that high-$z$ AGN will reside in the left side of the BPT diagram, in the AGN regime that is sparsely populated at $z=0$ as well in the star-forming regime, mainly due to their lower metallicities \citep[see e.g.][]{Feltre2016,Strom2017,Nakajima2022,Hirschmann2022}.
 This is consistent with our measurements for both quasar host galaxies.
-For further discussion on this topic, see \"Ubler et al. in prep.
+For further discussion on this topic, see \citet{Uebler2023}.